 Only the irreversibly damaged portion of the tube is removed, maximizing the chance that tubal repair can restore fertility.
 The tube may or may not be repaired.
 After a cornual pregnancy, the tube and ovary involved can usually be salvaged, but occasionally repair is impossible, making hysterectomy necessary.

-If unruptured tubal pregnancies are < 3.0 cm in diameter, no fetal heart activity is detected, and the β-hCG level is < 5,000 mIU/mL ideally but up to 15,000 mIU/mL, women can be given a single dose of methotrexate 50 mg/m2 IM. β-hCG measurement and ultrasonography are repeated on about days 4 and 7.
+If unruptured tubal pregnancies are < 3 cm in diameter, no fetal heart activity is detected, and the β-hCG level is < 5,000 mIU/mL ideally but up to 15,000 mIU/mL, women can be given a single dose of methotrexate 50 mg/m2 IM. β-hCG measurement is repeated on about days 4 and 7.
 If the β-hCG level does not decrease by 15%, a 2nd dose of methotrexate or surgery is needed.
-Alternatively, the β-hCG level is measured on days 1 and 7, and a 2nd dose of methotrexate is given if the level does not decrease by 25%.
+Alternatively, other protocols can be used.
+For example, the β-hCG level can be measured on days 1 and 7, and a 2nd dose of methotrexate can be given if the level does not decrease by 25%.
 About 15 to 20% of women treated with methotrexate eventually require a 2nd dose.

 The β-hCG level is measured weekly until it is undetectable.
 Success rates with methotrexate are about 87%; 7% of women have serious complications (eg, rupture).
 Surgery is indicated when methotrexate is ineffective.

 Last full review/revision January 2014 by Antonette T. Dulay, MD

 Content last modified January 2014